jeredw/qbc/README.md

 ## DOS commands

 Some libraries for stuff like file I/O could plausibly make sense on a modern computer, and some are truly DOS specific.
-How should all this behave?
+Most interesting programs read data files, so we support a simple in-memory filesystem and commonly used I/O stuff.

 ### Really DOS specific